...

 What is Drug Addiction?

 The path to drug addiction begins with the voluntary act of taking drugs.
 But over time, a person’s ability to choose not to do so becomes compromised.
 Seeking and taking the drug becomes compulsive.
 This is primarily due to the effects of long-term drug exposure on brain function.
 Addiction affects parts of the brain involved in reward and motivation, learning and memory, and control over behavior.
 Thus, addiction is a disease that affects both the brain and behavior.
-Fortunately, there’s a lot of drug abuse treatment obtainable for all kinds of addiction.
+Fortunately, there’s a lot of drug abuse treatment available for all kinds of addiction.

 Get Help.
 Get Better.
 Get Your Life Back.